 Mistletoe Root tea benefits include lowering blood pressure, promoting good sleep, and supporting hormonal balance.
 Mistletoe Root is also ideal for calming the respiratory system in case of distress or irritation, from sore throats, common colds, fevers to coughing and bronchial inflammation.

 While this isn’t the most commonly praised benefit of mistletoe, the extract does have a measurable effect on hypertension, which affects millions of people around the world.
 By lowering blood pressure, its extract is able to ease the strain and stress on the cardiovascular system and also cutting down on the impact of atherosclerosis.
 The hypertension reduction of mistletoe extract can help prevent strokes, heart attacks, and coronary heart diseases.
 It also helps to slow the pulse, which also helps to reduce the exertion of the heart.
-These benefits are particularly prevalent in European and Japanese mistletoe species.

 Arguably the most important and widely studied aspect of mistletoe’s health benefits is its role in treating cancer.
 The effects of mistletoe on cancer are manifold.
 Some studies have focused on mistletoe’s reduction of symptoms following chemotherapy, which can be exhausting and painful.
 Other research has also directly linked its extract with anti-cancer activity, and in Europe, more than 50% of cancer patients now integrate some element of it in their treatment regimen.

 This rapid increase in popularity and demand for mistletoe has also sparked interest in further research, which has certainly paid off.
 It has been found that in certain types of cancer, it can cause apoptosis (programmed cell death) in cancer cells.
 Subsequent research has connected mistletoe extract to a higher overall quality of life for patients, tumor shrinkage, and healthier blood counts.
 For this health benefit alone, it should be on your radar!